 One of the most misunderstood subjects in the Bible is the state of the dead.
-The main barrier to gaining a clear understanding of this subject is the teaching which assumes that humans have an immortal soul and that, at death, this soul goes to heaven, hell, paradise, or someplace in-between.
+The main barrier to gaining a clear understanding of this subject is the teaching that assumes humans have an immortal soul which goes to heaven, hell, paradise, or someplace in-between after death.

-Because this belief in the immortality of the soul is extremely comforting, most people avoid thinking about the validity of the Christian teachings about heaven and hell.
-Therefore, the clear logical scriptures that speak of the state of the dead being something other than life are avoided like the plague, simply because they threaten the very foundation of the teaching of an immortal soul.
+Because this belief in the immortality of the soul is extremely comforting, most people avoid thinking about the validity of these teachings about heaven and hell.
+Instead, they avoid the clear scriptures which show that the dead are not alive in some form and in some other place, because these scriptures threaten the very foundation of the teaching of an immortal soul.

-What happens to humans at death?
-Do they go to heaven, hell, or somewhere in between?
-Do they go anywhere?
+What really happens to humans at death?
 Are they alive in another dimension, or do they cease to exist?
-If one studies the Bible and believes what it actually says, these questions can be answered truthfully.
+If you study the Bible and believe what it actually says, these questions can be answered truthfully.

 TWO DIMENSIONS OF HUMAN EXISTENCE

 In order to understand the state of the dead, it is important to understand what a human being is.
-Is the sum total of what God created as human visually discernible?
-Many theologians and others believe that humans have a soul which is non-physical.
-The Bible does say that humans have a spirit; however, is this spirit a physical creation or is it from another dimension of existence?
+Many theologians and others believe humans have a soul which is nonphysical.
+The Bible does say that humans have a spirit, but is this spirit a physical creation or is it from another dimension of existence?

-The scriptures show that there are two distinct dimensions of existence, and that humans are composed of elements from both dimensions.
-There is both a physical and a spiritual dimension of existence and each is separate from the other in function and creation.
-But, both work together to enable humans to exist on a higher plane of consciousness than the rest of the physical creation:
+The scriptures show two distinct dimensions of existence, and that humans are composed of elements from both dimensions.
+There is both a physical and a spirit dimension of existence and each is separate from the other in function and creation.
+However, both work together to enable humans to exist on a higher plane of consciousness than the rest of the physical creation:

 "And fear not them which kill the body, but are not able to kill the soul: but rather fear him [God the Father] which is able to destroy both soul and body in hell" (Matt.10:28 KJV).

-The English word 'body' in these two verses is a translation of the Greek word 'soma,' which means 'a human/animal body' or 'a corpse'.
-The Greek word for 'soul' is 'psyche', which can be translated 'life' or 'mind'.
-These two scriptures mention two distinct elements of human life: physical and non-physical.
-Moreover, both elements can be completely destroyed by God.
+The English word body in these two verses is a translation of the Greek word soma, which means a human/animal body or a corpse.
+The Greek word used in these two scriptures for soul is psyche, which can be translated as life or mind.
+These two scriptures mention two distinct elements of human life: physical and nonphysical, both of which can be completely destroyed by God.

-The English word 'destroy' is a translation of the Greek word 'apollumi', which means 'to destroy fully', 'to kill', 'to perish', 'to completely do away with'.
+The English word destroy in the above verses is a translation of the Greek word apollumi, which means to destroy fully, to kill, to perish, to completely do away with.
 There is no doubt that the words used in Matthew 10:28 mean that God has the power to completely destroy all aspects of human life.

-Jesus says that there are two elements of the human existence and we must fear God who can terminate both the physical and non-physical elements.
+Jesus says there are two elements of human existence and we must fear God who can terminate both the physical and nonphysical elements.

 Paul also refers to the two elements of human existence in his letter to the Thessalonians: